swapnibble/EosCommander/README.md

 On connected state, you can use the command function.

 ### Skipping signature
 You can run commands without signing.
-But in this case, the eosd must have been started with "--skip-transaction-signatures" switch.
+But in this case, the nodeos must have been started with "--skip-transaction-signatures" switch.
 [See EOS README](https://github.com/EOSIO/eos/blob/master/README.md#localtestnet)

 <a name="getting_started"></a>